seek4science/seek/tech/docker/basic-container.md

 ## Running a basic container

-A single container is available for SEEK that runs on the SQLite3 database, which is fine for a small number of concurrent users.
+A single container is available for SEEK that runs on the SQLite3 database, which is can only support a small number of concurrent users.

-This is a good way to try out your own local installation of SEEK, and for testing.
+This can be a good way to try out your own local installation of SEEK, and for testing or trying out new features.

 For production deployments see [Docker compose](docker-compose.html)